HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 You die when they have less Flesh points then -Half max.

 If you're Flesh is in the negatives but you're not dead, a character can use a First Aid Kit to heal you to 0 Flesh.
+Being healed in this way gives you 1 Stress.
 ## Cooking Feasts
 A **feast** is a moment of actual rest in the middle of hostile and hungry darkness.
 Depending on the make up of the feast, characters might gain Grit, Magic, Brain, or Brawn Dice.
 See Nutrients below.